-- Development directly adjacent to, and within 10 metres of the boundary of the existing Golden Downs Relocatable Home Park shall be no greater than 3 storeys. - A minimum of 5% of dwellings are available for purchase at or below the median house price in Brisbane. - A minimum of 5% of dwellings are available for purchase or rental to low to moderate income households. - Retail uses in the mixed use zone are limited to 500sqm gross floor area. - Development in the residential zone must provide at least 25% of the site as common property or other open space exclusive of public access streets and pedestrian/cyclist links and areas required for utility infrastructure.
-The open space provided is of adequate size and shape to meet the needs of the development and should generally be located in no more than two discrete areas that are generally square in shape. - Development will be in accordance with flood mitigation strategy.
+- Direct, safe and efficient public access is available to the future pedestrian/cyclist path to be provided within the proposed northern busway. - Development directly adjacent to, and within 10 metres of the boundary of the existing Golden Downs Relocatable Home Park shall be no greater than 3 storeys. - A minimum of 5% of dwellings are available for purchase at or below the median house price in Brisbane. - A minimum of 5% of dwellings are available for purchase or rental to low to moderate income households. - Retail uses in the mixed use zone are limited to 500sqm gross floor area. - Development in the residential zone must provide at least 25% of the site as common property or other open space exclusive of public access streets and pedestrian/cyclist links and areas required for utility infrastructure.
+The open space provided is of adequate size and shape to meet the needs of the development and should generally be located in no more than two discrete areas that are generally square in shape.